-5. Finally, and sadly, we have no reason to believe these fears are beyond the pale.
-In the recent past, the DOH has shown that it does not consider patient confidentiality a priority in its mission.
-Last year, Committee members will recall, the DOH supported legislation sponsored on behalf of the Attorney General to give law enforcement access to the Department's prescription drug monitoring database without a warrant.
+5. Finally, we must regretfully reiterate concerns we have made in the past about the Department's general lack of concern about patient confidentiality when more general public health interests are put in the balance.
+We agree that both patient privacy and public health are critical interests, and coming up with the right balance can sometimes be difficult.
+Too often in the recent past, however, the Department has shown that it does not consider patient confidentiality a priority in its mission.

+Two years ago, the DOH supported legislation sponsored on behalf of the Attorney General to give law enforcement access to the Department's prescription drug monitoring database without a warrant.
 DOH did so only a few years after it got a bill passed to vastly expand the prescription information in that database by agreeing that police would not be able to gain access to the information without a warrant.
-In the past year alone, the Department has proposed regulations to expand third party access to two other large agency databases with confidential patient information - the health information exchange and the all-payer claims database.
-There is simply no reason to trust the Department to put the confidentiality interests of patients first once this information is included in a DOH database.
+The agency's support of Kristen's Law last year further highlighted its bias toward supporting other public interests at the expense of individual rights.
+Proposed DOH regulations in recent years to expand third party access to two other large agency databases with confidential patient information - the health information exchange and the all-payer claims database - further lend credence to our concerns about creating bigger and more intrusive health databases.